 Exercise programs have been shown to reduce the progression of age-related disorders such as osteoporosis and sarcopenia (muscle loss).
 According to research, they may also help delay the onset of Alzheimer‘s disease and other types of dementia.

 An 8-week Pilates program successfully enhanced gait (walking) in post-stroke patients, according to a clinical study published in 2016.
 Another research found that Pilates exercise can help people with Parkinson’s disease.
-Regular exercise helps seniors retain their independence for longer, regardless of their medical condition or training process, which is a key factor in slowing disease development and improving quality of life.
+Regular exercise helps seniors retain their independence for longer, regardless of their medical condition or training process, which is critical in slowing disease development and improving quality of life.
 If you are over 60, medical tests for seniors over 60 are a good topic for you.

 Main Disadvantages of Pilates for Seniors